 The region is soon destabilised by the war in Vietnam.
 Sihanouk establishes ties with North Vietnam, the Viet Cong and China and distances the country from the United States, which he believes is plotting against him.
 In November 1963 he terminates the US aid program and in May 1965, as the war spills into Cambodia, breaks relations completely.

-Meanwhile, domestic opposition to Sihanouk begins to mount.
-A ruthless clampdown on opponents forces many to go underground and take up arms, including the Khmer Rouge, the radical wing of the Kampuchean Communist Party (KCP) led by Saloth Sar, later to be known across the world as Pol Pot.
+Meanwhile, domestic opposition to Sihanouk starts to mount.
+Disaffected groups begin to go underground and take up arms, including the Khmer Rouge, the radical wing of the Kampuchean Communist Party led by Saloth Sar, later to be known to the world as Pol Pot.

 - Cambodia - A Country Study - Library of Congress Country Studies Series